 The easiest way to make sure everyone can get access to sufficient sunlight is to install floor to ceiling windows and use smart glass panels instead of translucent screens for private offices.
 This way natural light can travel unhindered throughout the office space.
 It might be a good idea to keep office furniture to a minimum or use compact instead of bulky equipment to prevent any obstruction to the flow of sunlight into the room.
 Consider magnifying the effects of lighting by using mirrors to effectively radiate sunlight throughout the space and choose furniture with bright or light colours whenever applicable.

 Another way to amplify lighting in the office is to install more ceiling lights and use ambient lighting in place of LED panel lights.
-This is a viable solution if you have a cellular office layout, where light from the side windows cannot reach certain cubicles or desks located in more isolated areas of the room.
+This is a variable solution if you have a cellular office layout, where light from the side windows cannot reach certain cubicles or desks located in more isolated areas of the room.
 Ambient lighting also emits warmth and reduces glare which is ideal for maintaining productivity throughout the day.

 With COVID-19 still a tangible threat to public health, a flexible workspace where staff could traverse freely and easily from one end of the office to another is no longer a feasible design.
 In its place marks the introduction of cluster zoning within the office space.
 This involves grouping workstations into two or several zones using collaboration or expansion spaces as a safe distancing measure.